 - Wholewheat flatbread

-- Prep thick-cut bacon ahead of time, allow bacon to cool and chop with a chef’s knife.
+- Prep thick-cut bacon ahead of time, allow the bacon to cool, and chop with a chef’s knife.

 - Cut the kernels from two cobs of sweet corn and pan-fry over medium heat with a tablespoon of unsalted butter.

 - Cut and slice tomatoes, peppers, and cucumbers.
 Dice celery and red onion.
 Chill all veggies until ready to use.